 “That guy’s an asshole.”

 On the subject of imperfections, I often hear people describe certain artists or celebrities dismissively.
-The rumor is that they’re not a nice person.
+The gossip is that they’re not a nice person.
 And even if it’s true, it’s an amazingly efficient way to chop down an entire body of work.

 I once heard a similar thing — that a famous recording artist was a heinous jerk.
-I shared that rumor with my wife, Stephanie, who immediately put things into perspective (which is one of her special things).
+I shared that rumour with my wife, Stephanie, who immediately put things into perspective (which is one of her special things).
 She spoke plainly.